 - Take part in family therapy as needed.

 - Work closely with the staff at your child's school.
-A specialized educational plan may need to be developed to help your child succeed in school.
+A special individualized educational plan may need to be developed to help your child succeed in school.

 - Tell others about your child’s conduct disorder.
 Work with your healthcare provider and schools to develop a treatment plan.

 - Reach out for support.
 Being in touch with other parents who have a child with conduct disorder may be helpful.
-If you feel overwhelmed or stressed out, talk with your healthcare provider about a support group for caregivers of children with conduct disorder.
+If you feel overwhelmed or stressed out, talk with your healthcare provider about individual counseling, or a support group for caregivers of children with conduct disorder.